AaYuSh11233/EntangleMe/README.md

 5. **Deployment:** Backend on **Render**, frontend on **Vercel**—works anywhere!

 ---
+## 🧠 Core Concept

+We followed actual quantum teleportation principles:
+> Entangle → Encode → Measure → Send Classical Bits → Apply Corrections

+This is the same foundation used in **quantum internet** and **secure quantum communication**.

+---

 ## ⚛️ We Also Used: Classiq to Auto-Generate Teleportation Circuits

 To simplify or scale the quantum backend, we explored using **Classiq**, a high-level quantum algorithm synthesis platform.
 Instead of building the quantum circuit manually, Classiq lets us define **intent**, and it builds the optimized circuit for us.